hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/02_QC_and_alignment.md

 Let's run FastQC on all of our files.

-Start an interactive session if you are not already in one and change directories to the untrimmed_fastq folder.
+Start an interactive session with 4 cores if don't have one going, and change directories to the untrimmed_fastq folder.

 ```
 $ cd ~/ngs_course/chipseq/data/untrimmed_fastq